bmcfee/dstbook/content/ch05-dft-properties/intro.md

 - Conjugate symmetry: what is going on with negative frequencies?
 - Spectral leakage: what happens to non-analysis frequencies?

+A fair word of warning: this chapter will be technical and possibly a bit dry.
-A good understanding of these properties will help us reason about the DFT applied to more complicated signals, and eventually, what the DFT can tell us about filtering.
+However, a good understanding of these properties will help us reason about the DFT applied to more complicated signals, and eventually, what the DFT can tell us about filtering.